r-lib/usethis/principles.md

 The downside is that we aren't exactly sure yet what we're willing to guarantee about these helpers.

+### Permission to overwrite

+`write_over()` returns `FALSE` and does nothing if there is no need to overwrite (proposed file contents are same as existing) or if user says "no" and returns `TRUE` if it ovewrites.
+So if downstream logic depends on whether something new was written, consult the return value. `write_over()` is rarely called directly, but is usually called via `use_template()`, in which case the same handling should apply to its return value.

 ### Helpers and the active project

 Current mindset: helpers should *not* make direct use of the active project, i.e. project-based paths should be formed by the caller.